 Written by: Dr. Zeena Al-Dujaili

 On average, one American dies from melanoma every hour.
 This disease claims the lives of 10,000 Americans every year, but when it is caught early, survival rates can be more than 90 percent.
 Although the risk of melanoma increases with age, it is also the most common cancer in young women in their 20s and 30s.
 Melanoma is a cancer of the skin that results from blistering sunburns in childhood and regular, unprotected sun exposure.
-Melanoma accounts for only about 1% of skin cancers, but results in a large majority of skin cancer-related deaths, according to the American Cancer Society.
+Melanoma accounts for only about 1 percent of skin cancers, but results in a large majority of skin cancer-related deaths, according to the American Cancer Society.

 May is Melanoma Awareness Month, so, this is the perfect time to go over the key points in detecting and preventing melanoma.